 Here's a few ways to get started...

-For a view of the big ideas for the project and what we're currently working towards check out our kanban board on Taiga.
+For a view of future work and ideas for the project check on the Backlog board on Trello.

 All of the project's source code is hosted on Github under the "TheCacophonyProject" organisation.
 You'll find that each repository has an up-to-date list of issues for things that need to improved or fixed.
 Some of these are small tasks and some are major undertakings.